Jesusprzr/Making-Of-A-Data-Scientist/README.md

 # Important Contextualization
-Before we get into the real deal, I want to put you into context so you understand the why of this repository, and more importantly... **How you can take advantage of it.** If you want to go straight forward to the content, read the **approach and structure** paragraphs and then the section about **disecting the journey**.
-From there you can go and dig into the resources and files uploaded here and start doing/learning Data Science.
+Before we get into the real deal, I want to put you into context so you understand the why of this repository, and more importantly... **How you can take advantage of it.** If you want to go straight forward to the content, read **the approach and structure** paragraphs and then the section about **disecting the journey**.
+From there you will have the idea of how to dig into the resources and files uploaded here and start doing/learning Data Science.

 # Table of Contents
 1. [The Environment](https://github.com/Jesusprzr/Making-Of-A-Data-Scientist#the-environment)